Battle of Šibenik: Timeline

 The JNA orders were changed again on 20 September, when the JNA 9th (Knin) Corps orders were supplanted by the Military-Maritime District order, issued by Vice Admiral Mile Kandić, for the corps to reorient the JNA force north of Vodice towards Šibenik and Split.
 This required crossing the Šibenik Bridge spanning the Krka River ria.
 The eastward advance—with close air support from the Yugoslav Air Force—failed, and cost the air force four aircraft shot down by the ZNG.
 On 22 September, a Croatian counter-attack, supported by recently acquired artillery, pushed back the JNA from the bridge by 10:00, extending the ZNG-controlled bridgehead to the area of Gaćelezi, 9 km to the northwest.
 Four guns of the Žirje battery were used as anti-tank guns in support of the counter-attack.

 On 22 September, the Croatian forces captured the JNA "Kuline" barracks in Šibenik itself along with the 15 Yugoslav Navy vessels based there.
+According to the Federal Secretary of National Defense, Croatian forces used tear gas during the assault on the naval facilities.
 In addition, 19 vessels undergoing various stages of overhaul were captured in the "Velimir Škorpik" shipyard.
-The ships, comprising approximately a quarter of the Yugoslav Naval assets, included: Vlado Ćetković (RTOP-402) Končar-class fast attack craft (renamed Šibenik (RTOP-21) later on), Velimir Škorpik (RČ-310) Osa-class missile boat, Partizan II (TČ-222) Shershen-class torpedo boat and Biokovo (PČ-171), Cer (PČ-180) and Durmitor (PČ-181) Mirna-class patrol boats.
+The ships, comprising approximately a quarter of the Yugoslav naval assets, included: Vlado Ćetković (RTOP-402) Končar-class fast attack craft (renamed Šibenik (RTOP-21) later on), Velimir Škorpik (RČ-310) Osa-class missile boat, Partizan II (TČ-222) Shershen-class torpedo boat and Biokovo (PČ-171), Cer (PČ-180) and Durmitor (PČ-181) Mirna-class patrol boats.

 On 23 September, the JNA fully secured Drniš and its surroundings.
 At the same time, it shifted its focus to the Battle of Zadar, away from Šibenik.
 The Yugoslav naval blockade was lifted unilaterally the same day.
 Even though a number of JNA facilities in the city were captured by the ZNG, several major JNA posts remained in Šibenik.
 Those included "Rade Končar" barracks housing the 11th Marine Infantry Brigade, "Ante Jonić" barracks, "Minerska" depot where naval mines were stored, "Jamnjak" depot and the "Ražine" artillery battery containing confiscated Croatian Territorial Defence weapons and "Duboka" fuel storage.
 The "Duboka" depot consisted of three 1410000 L storage tanks.